defispartan/LiquidYield/README.md

 ## Smart Contracts:

-This project uses the Truffle framework

-Contracts and Migrations are located in their respective folders
+This project uses the Truffle framework.
+Contracts and Migrations are located in their respective folders.
 To compile smart contracts run the command

 ```
 truffle compile